“Behold, the Lord God shall come with a strong hand,

 There are two Arabic star names that further shed light on this figure.
 The first, “Maaz,” means “The flock of goats or kids.”
 That brings to mind the verse in Luke 12:32 which says, “Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom.”

 The next Arabic-named star is “El Nath: The wounded or The slain.”
 You’ve seen this name in two other constellations: Aries and Taurus.
 God reiterates the great sacrifice and price that was paid to obtain our freedom.

 Another star bearing an Arabic name is “Aiyuk.”
 It means “Wounding in the foot,” as Jesus’ foot was bruised in crushing the head of the serpent, again reminding us that we are bought with a price.

 As usual, the Egyptian take on this sign adds even more light.
 Their name for this constellation is “Turn: The Sceptre, The Power.”
 They pictured “Turn” as carrying a scepter.
 The upper part of this scepter is the head of a lamb, but the lower part is in the form of a cross.

 The animal’s head depicts His coming again; but it is the Egyptian view of the cross that is most startling!
 Bear in mind, now, that crucifixion as a form of execution was not in use at the time these stars and figures were named.
 They could only have known to call them by these names by Divine revelation.

 To the Egyptians from earliest history, they saw the cross as having something to do with immortal life of the One to come.
 In hieroglyphics underneath this figure on the temple walls of Denderah is a name that identifies “Turn” as “One who subdues or tames.”
 Pretty descriptive!

 We’ll learn more of this beautiful narrative in the next major star sign, “Gemini.”
-Please follow the link below: (Remember, they are mis-numbered.)
+You may follow the link below to continue this series: